 The great thing about keema is that it’s easy, versatile and keeps well.
 Eat it straight up, with veggies, on a salad, put an egg on it (instant breakfast!), stuff potato cutlets with it (I must do that soon…), make samosas, make-ahead for later.
 Go nuts.
-Traditionally, it’s made with peas and little cubes of potatoes as well, but those are out for paleo pals so I skipped those and had my veggies on the side.
+Traditionally, it’s made with peas and little cubes of potatoes as well, but I skipped those and had my veggies on the side.

 Paleo & Whole30-approved

 - 2 onions, minced

 - 2 T olive oil or coconut oil

 - 1 jalapeño, seeded and minced (use a bit less if you don’t like things too spicy; add the seeds too if you want it hot-hot)